+

 FERS Best Dates to Retire (2026–2030): How to Maximize Leave & Pension Timing

-Timing matters.
-For federal employees covered under FERS, choosing the right retirement date can significantly increase your annual-leave payout, prevent pension delays, and reduce income gaps between your final paycheck and first annuity payment.
+• The right retirement date under FERS can significantly increase your annual-leave payout, reduce gaps between your last paycheck and first pension payment, and improve overall retirement benefits.

-For FERS federal employees, the best retirement dates depend on how pay-period endings, leave-year cutoffs, and month-end pension rules align.
+For FERS federal employees, the best retirement date ultimately depends on your High-3 salary timing, leave balance, eligibility milestones, and how your pension, TSP strategy, Social Security timing, and FEHB coverage work together.
 This guide explains the most strategic FERS retirement dates for 2025, 2026, 2027, 2028, and beyond, using government-wide rules federal employees rely on when planning retirement.

 Quick Answer: Best FERS Retirement Dates by Year